carpentries-incubator/better-research-software/episodes/05-code-structure.md

   and run special test functions which then call the `main` function directly;
 - where you want to not only be able to run your script from the command-line, but also provide a programmer-friendly application programming interface (API) for advanced users.
+After creating the main function, your code may look like the following:

 ```python
 import matplotlib.pyplot as plt